Deeplocal/scrubber/README.md

 - Soldering Iron
 - Wire cutters
 - Wire strippers
-- Tools to modify your soap dispenser (scissors, drill, etc,)
+- Tools to modify your soap dispenser (scissors, drill, etc.)

 ## Assembly

-Let's get down to it— start by connecting your Pi to your wireless network, if you don’t know how, here’s a great guide (link).
-Make sure you can SSH into your pi and can find you Pi’s local IP address.
+Let's get down to it— start by connecting your Pi to your wireless network.
+If you don’t know how, here’s a great guide (link).
+Make sure you can SSH into your Pi and can find you Pi’s local IP address.

 ### Hardware